openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-navigation.md

 getIndexByName(name: string): Array<number\>

-Obtains the indexes of all the navigation destination pages that match the value of **name**.
+Obtains the indexes of all the navigation destination pages that match **name**.

+**Atomic service API**: This API can be used in atomic services since API version 11.

 **Parameters**